BenjiDur/Food-Image-Classification-/README.md

 Objective:

 Our goal is to build an accurate Model that will be able to recognize and classify correctly images of different categories of food, like Hamburgers, Apple pies.

+Please go to the jupyter Notebook file to review full experiement.